macosforge/dss/Documentation/CachingProxyProtocol-README.txt

 3. RTP-Meta-Info RTP Payload

-Streaming Server 3 fully supports the RTP-Meta-Info RTP payload format, described separately in an Internet Draft (FIXME: NEED NAME).
+Streaming Server 3 fully supports the RTP-Meta-Info RTP payload format, described separately in an Internet Draft (draft-serenyi-avt-rtp-meta-00).
 RTP packets of this payload type include important information such as the packet transmission time, unique packet number, and video frame type.
 Caching proxies can use this information to provide the same